patrickstowell/PHY303-Lectures/_sources/phy303-unit1-introduction-and-structure.md

-### 1.6 Mass Calculations
+### Mass Calculations
 Differences in mass between different nuclei plays a major role in their relative stabilities.
 Obviously every nucleus carries mass, but this turns out to be more complicated than you might think and we cannot simply add up the masses of the nucleons inside to get the total of the bound state.

 Once collections of nucleons are together inside a nuclei they generally want to stay together (at least for the most stable nuclei!).
 It takes additional energy to pull a nucleus apart - this is called the Binding Energy, and it is why we cannot simply add the mass of the nucleons together when determining the nuclear mass.

 It is also important to understand if we are considering **Nuclear Mass** or **Atomic Mass**.
 A nucleus is the part of an atom that is made only of protons and neutrons (nucleons).
-If electrons are included, then we have an atom (neutral or ionised depending on the number of electrons).
+If electrons are included, then we have an atom (neutral or ionized depending on the number of electrons).
 The mass of an atom is dominated by the nucleons so in many cases in nuclear physics it is a reasonable assumption to assume the atomic mass is the same as the nuclear mass.
 However, this is not always true, for instance in some beta decay calculations, we need to account for this as we will see later.
 Remember that in nuclear physics we tend to deal with energies (masses) in the MeV range.
 Whereas for electrons in orbitals (Atomic Physics) we consider eV and keV scales.

 To make our lives easier when carrying around a lot of $\textnormal{MeV}$ terms in nuclear physics it is helpful to define a standard mass close to the nucleon mass.
 This is the **Unified Mass Constant ($u$)**.
 Nuclear masses are typically expressed in terms of unified mass constant ($u$).
 The mass of a C-12 atom is defined to be exactly $12u$, so that
 ```{math}